kpzxpf/LogRating/README.md

 https://poo.susu.ru/ (the site on which the project was made)

-https://t.me/rating767_bot(bot managed by the project)
+https://t.me/rating767_bot (bot managed by the project)